axpirina/node-red-subflows/opc-ua-handler-v2/README.md

 ## Introduction

+> Warning: this subflow only works with Node-RED version v2.x and v1.x

 > Warning: this subflow depends on the [node-red-contrib-iiot-opcua](https://www.npmjs.com/package/node-red-contrib-iiot-opcua) package and it must be installed first.

 This subflow makes reading and writing data from a OPC UA server very easy.